Skip to Content

 • I used 24 oz wide mouth mason jars (750 ml).
 These jars are great for homemade sauces!
 They are freezer friendly and store easily.

-• Because this sauce contains ground beef, it’s best to freeze the recipe and not use it for canning.
+• Because this sauce contains ground beef, it’s best to refrigerate or freeze the recipe.

 Nutrition